-2011 Actions: Beginning in late 2009 all projects approved and funded from the 2008 and 2009 grant process were re-evaluated based on the new Audit and Evaluation Strategy Logic Model.
+Beginning in late 2010 all projects approved and funded from the 2008 and 2009 grant process were re-evaluated based on the new Audit and Evaluation Strategy Logic Model.
 That Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.

-All newly approved projects beginning with the 2010 round of grants will be evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
+2012 Actions: All approved projects beginning with the 2010 round of grants are evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
 Information from all projects is added to a project database to support on-going management of the ASCF program and to facilitate performance reporting in accordance with the Funding Agreement.

-- Analysis of the performance of the 2008, 2009 and 2010 approved projects. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.
+- Analysis of the performance of all completed projects from 2008 to 2011. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.